Resources / Explore Your Options

 Learn More About the Colleges You Find

-Once you have a list of six to eight colleges that meet some or all of your criteria, dive in and find out more about them.
-Research them online, visit their websites and YouTube channels, take their virtual tours, or look them up in a college guidebook.
+Once you have a list of six to eight colleges or so that meet some or all of your criteria, dive in and find out more about them.
+Keep in mind that you may not apply to all or any of these colleges.
+You're just beginning your list and learning more.
+Research these schools online, visit their websites and YouTube channels, take their virtual tours, or look them up in a college guidebook.
 If a college looks like it could be the right fit, visit the campus.
 If you can’t visit, tour some nearby colleges that have features similar to that college.

 Searching Helps You Learn More About What You Want